crowbait/typespec-typescript-emitter/README.md

 **This emitter depends on your use of the `TypeSpec.Http` library**.

 If you're using `TypeSpec.Http` to define your API routes and endpoints, this library offers an emitter to export a `routes` object.

-It is strongly advised to define a `server`, to make URL generation more meaningful.
-The way this is implemented however, will currently only work well for 'simpler' projects using one root domain.
+The way this is implemented, it will currently only work well for 'simpler' projects using one root domain.
 Just as the types emitter, this emitter will also preserve docs as JSDoc-style comments.

 Example: